 Work with us on putting machine learning in the hand of cognitive scientists

 Parietal is a research team that creates advanced data analysis to mine functional brain images and solve medical and cognitive science problems.
 Our day to day work is to write machine-learning and statistics code to understand and use better images of brain function (most often fMRI).
 Our purpose is to be useful to the NeuroImaging community, mostly medical and cognitive science researched, to understand brain function better.
-What is limiting us in this respect is that, to reach end users, we need to turn our algorithms in usable software.
+What is limiting us in this respect is that to reach end users we need to turn our algorithms in usable software.

-This is why Parietal has a long tradition of investing in building an ecosystem of high-quality libraries and tools: we build, layer by layer, an environment in which we can do our research, and with which we hope to reach the user.
+This is why Parietal has a long tradition of investing in building an ecosystem of high-quality libraries and tools: we build, layer by layer, an environment in which we can do our research, and with which we hope to one day reach the user.
 We choose Python, as a high-level general purpose language with which we can do scientific computing, and, one day, GUIs, or web servers.
 We contribute to the scipy ecosystem; we have built the foundations of the most successful Python machine learning library, scikit-learn.
 We are invested in the neuroimaging in Python ecosystem.
 Our students, our team members, send patches to scientific Python projects, teach courses on how to use them, speak at conferences.

-But to go all the way, we need support from people who do software as their sole goal.
+But to go all the way, we need support from people who do software as there sole goal.
 To put the finishing touch on the quality of our end-user libraries, we need full-time programmers.
-In an academic setting, they can be hard to justify, but we have always had dedicated top-notch engineers at Parietal, our latest hire being the well-known Olivier Grisel.
+In an academic setting, they can be hard to justify, but we have always had dedicate top-notch engineers at Parietal, our latest hire being the well-known Olivier Grisel.
 This is where you can come in.